noahvarghese/OWD/content/blog/how-to-keep-your-windows-looking-new.md

       </ol>

-  - content: If you think you might need new windows, <a href="https://oakvillewd.com/contact/"><strong>contact the knowledgeable and experienced team at Oakville Windows & Doors</strong></a> for help choosing the best windows for your home!
+  - content: <p>If you think you might need new windows, <a href="https://oakvillewd.com/contact/"><strong>contact the knowledgeable and experienced team at Oakville Windows & Doors</strong></a> for help choosing the best windows for your home!</p>
 ---